mayamerch/CSC207-design-project/phase2/src/README.txt

 Error: To change VIP Status of Users Through the GUI, this.presenter = presenter should be added to the VIPMenuView constructor (new line at around line 26)

+Error: In Lines 527, 610 in EventPackage.EventOuterLayer.EventPresenter, the variable 'EventName' in these line should be changed to 'name'.
+Fix without changing code: When editing an event using the gui, the Event Name must be reentered, otherwise it becomes empty